tymyrddin/purple/source/docs/engagement/scope.md

 Define clearly what cannot be touched: payment systems, medical devices, safety-critical controls, regulated data stores.
 Define what attack vectors are permitted: active scanning, social engineering, physical access, supply chain simulation.
 Define the depth of permitted exploitation.

-Time windows matter more than most scope documents acknowledge.
+Time windows carry more weight than scope documents usually acknowledge.
 Testing during a change freeze, a product launch, or peak trading hours is testing a different system from testing during normal operations.
 The conditions under which the engagement runs shape what it can find.

 ## Organisational scope